A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Numerical Experiments

-where {$\Phi(\vx)\equiv \left(\frac{1}{L}\sum_{\varrho=1}^L \frac{1}{2}\|\mathcal{H}_\varrho(\uvx)- \uvy_\varrho\|_2^2 +\lambda \mrm{TV}_{\mrm{iso}}(\uvx)\right)$ and} the forward imaging model is nonlinear, based on the Lippmann-Schwinger (LippS) equation~\cite{pham2020three}.
-This physical mapping is accurate for strongly scattering samples.
-However, this comes at the price of a computationally demanding model.
-For completeness, we describe the details of $\mathcal{H}_\varrho(\cdot)$ in the supplementary material.
-For both simulated and real data, we compare \ours{} with ASPM\footnote{The complete steps of ASPM are provided in the supplementary material.} and the stochastic quasi-Newton proximal method (\wangs{}) proposed in~\cite{wang2019stochastic}. \wangs{} is guaranteed to converge under the Kurdyka\,-\,\L{}ojasiewicz condition.
-Note that Wang \emph{et al.} \cite{wang2019stochastic} only considered $g(\uvx)=\|\uvx\|_1$, but, for the sake of fairness, we consider a constrained-TV regularization instead.
-We then deploy \Cref{alg:WPMsSolvers} to efficiently solve the related WPM.
-In consequence, we only compare the Hessian estimation approach of \cite{wang2019stochastic} with ours.
+For both simulated and real data, we compared \ours{} with \oursF{}, ASPM, and the variance-reduced based stochastic quasi-Newton proximal method (\wangs{})~\cite{wang2019stochastic}.
+For completeness, we present the details of ASPM in the supplementary material.
+We use \ours{}-I and \ours{}-II to denote \ours{} with strategy I and strategy II, respectively.
+Note that Wang \emph{et al.} \cite{wang2019stochastic} only considered $h=\|\cdot\|_1$, but, for the sake of fairness, we considered a constrained TV regularizer instead.
+We then deployed our method in \Cref{sec:IncrementalWPM:sub:eff:WPM} to efficiently solve the related WPM.
+In consequence, we only compared the Hessian estimation approach of \cite{wang2019stochastic} with ours.

-For the simulated data, we first recover RI maps using the first-order Born approximation~\cite{chen1998validity}.
+For the simulated data, we first recovered RI maps using the first-order Born approximation~\cite{chen1998validity}.
 The corresponding physical model is then linear, which makes~\eqref{eq:ODTMinProb} a convex optimization problem.
-This favorable setting allows us to study more thoroughly the behavior of \ours{}.
-We then recover RI maps using LippS on simulated and real data, which means that~\eqref{eq:ODTMinProb} now corresponds to a nonconvex optimization problem.
+However, we will see that the linear Born model is deficient for strongly scattering samples, illustrating the importance of using more accurate models.
+We then recovered RI maps using LippS on simulated and real data, which means that~\eqref{eq:ODTMinProb} now corresponds to a nonconvex optimization problem.
+In our experiments, we demonstrated the advantages of using LippS for strongly scattering samples.
+For clarity of presentation, the experiments based on the linear Born model were included in the supplementary material.

-All experiments are run on a workstation with 3.3GHz AMD EPYC 7402 and NVIDIA GeForce RTX 3090.
-For a fair comparison, all reconstruction algorithms are run on the same GPU platform.
-Our implementation is based on the GlobalBioIm library~\cite{soubies2018pocket}. \tikzset{ pics/cone/.style args={#1}{ code={ \draw [dotted,fill=#1!12,thick,join=round,opacity=0.5](0,0) -- (2,-.7) -- (2,.7) --cycle; \draw [fill=#1!12,dashed,thin,opacity=0.5](2,0) ellipse (.4 and .7); \draw [dashed,thin,opacity=0.5](1.2,0) ellipse (.24 and .42); \draw [dashed,thick] (-2.8,0) -- (2,0); \draw [red,opacity=0.7,-latex,thin] (2,0.7) -- (1.2,0.42); \draw [red,opacity=0.7,-latex,thin] (2,-0.7) -- (1.2,-0.42); \draw [red,-latex,thin] (1.6,0) -- (1,0); \draw [red,opacity=0.5,-latex,thin] (2.35,-0.25) -- (1.4,-0.15); \draw [red,opacity=0.5,-latex,thin] (2.35,0.25) -- (1.4,0.15); \draw [red,-latex,thin] (1.65,-0.35) -- (1,-0.21); \draw [red,-latex,thin] (1.65,0.35) -- (1,0.21); } } }
+All experiments were run on a workstation with 3.3GHz AMD EPYC 7402 and NVIDIA GeForce RTX 3090.
+For a fair comparison, all reconstruction algorithms were run on the same GPU platform.
+Our implementation is based on the GlobalBioIm library~\cite{soubies2018pocket} and is publicly available at \url{https://github.com/hongtao-argmin/MiniBatch-QNP-NonlinearReco}.